susanzh4ng/sxz220005_project3/devlog.md

 #### 6:15PM
 - I think I finished the Node class, as I cannot test it yet
-- I will actually first test it with the minimal degree being 3

 #### 6:35PM
 - I decided to take a "brain break" from the B-Tree and start on the user commands, starting with "create"